ROCm/omnitrace/docs/how-to/configuring-runtime-options.rst

 Generally, PAPI is used to collect CPU-based hardware counters and ROCm is used to collect GPU-based hardware counters.
-Although it is possible to install PAPI with ROCm support and use it to collect GPU-based hardware counters, this is not recommended because PAPI cannot simultaneously collect CPU hardware counters.
+Although it is possible to install PAPI with ROCm support and use it to collect GPU-based hardware counters, this is not recommended because PAPI cannot simultaneously collect CPU and GPU hardware counters.

 To view all possible hardware counters and their descriptions, use the following command: